ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

   loadBalancer: {}
 ```

-- You now be able to reach the Ortelius dashboard in your browser using the domain name your chose
+- You should be able to reach the Ortelius dashboard in your browser using the domain name you chose for example mine was `https://ortelius.pangarabbit.com`

 Happy alien hunting.......